radekkozak/rkcomments/_posts/2017-04-12-happy-new-year.md

 title: Happy New Year
 description: Best wishes in new 2014 !
 date: 2014-01-01 00:58
-keywords:
+comments: true

-categories:
+categories: [Photography, Travel, Life]
-  - Photography
-  - Travel
-  - Literature
-tags:
+tags: [John Lennon, Prague]
-  - John Lennon
-  - Prague

 author: Radek Kozak
-draft: false
 ---

 Today the wall is covered with graffiti, scribbles and sentences about love